Joey Slye: San Francisco 49ers

 On October 5, 2021, Slye was signed by the San Francisco 49ers after an injury to Robbie Gould.
-Slye was waived on November 2, 2021, after Gould's return.
+Slye was waived on November 2, after Gould's return.

 Washington Football Team / Commanders

 Slye signed with the Washington Football Team on November 9, 2021.
-In Week 12 against the Seattle Seahawks, Slye suffered a hamstring injury after a blocked extra point attempt and was placed on injured reserve the following day.
-He was activated off injured reserve on December 25.
+During Week 12 against the Seattle Seahawks, he suffered a hamstring injury after a blocked extra point attempt and was placed on injured reserve the following day.
+Slye was activated off injured reserve on December 25.

 The team placed a restricted free agent tender on Slye on March 16, 2022, with Slye agreeing to a two-year contract worth around $5 million on April 11.

-In Week 10 of the 2022 NFL season against the 8-0 Philadelphia Eagles, Slye played a key part in Washington's 32-21 upset win.
-He made all 4 of his field goals attempts, including a career long 58 yard field goal and another from 55 yards.
+During Week 10 of the 2022 NFL season against the 8–0 Philadelphia Eagles, Slye played a key part in Washington's 32–21 upset victory.
+He made all four of his field goals attempts, including a career long 58-yard field goal and another from 55 yards.
 For this performance, Slye was named NFC Special Teams player of the week.
 At the end of November 2022, he was named NFC Special Teams Player of the Month for his performance of 37 points, going 7 for 8 on extra points and 10 for 10 on field goals.
-In Week 13, he made two of three field goal attempts, missing a 52-yard attempt in the fourth quarter and with the game resulting in a 20-20 tie against the New York Giants.
+During Week 13, Slye made two of three field goal attempts, missing a 52-yard attempt in the fourth quarter and with the game resulting in a 20–20 tie against the New York Giants.

+In Week 8 of the 2023 season, Slye set a Commanders franchise record for the longest field goal made: 61 yards.

+Jacksonville Jaguars

+On March 18, 2024, Slye signed a one-year deal with the Jacksonville Jaguars.
+On April 30, he was released after they selected Cam Little in the NFL draft.

+New England Patriots

+On May 2, 2024, Slye signed a one-year deal with the New England Patriots.
+During preseason, Slye beat out incumbent kicker Chad Ryland, who was released at the final roster cutdown.
+During Week 4, Slye set a Patriots franchise record of the longest field goal made at 63 yards also setting a new career high.
+He finished the 2024 season converting 26 of 33 field goal attempts and 25 of 26 extra point attempts.

+Tennessee Titans

+On March 24, 2025, Slye signed with the Tennessee Titans.
+In Week 5, in a comeback win against the Arizona Cardinals, Slye kicked a game winning 29 yard field goal, as the Titans won 22–21, the first game winning field goal of his career.